 The son of a teacher whose father died when he was 10 years old, Kimaru said he came from humble means in Kenya.
 At 25, he described being in his second year of law school when he began spending time with "bad company" and robbing cars to fund his "lavish lifestyle."
-The transgressions, and Kenyan authorities, caught-up with Kimaru and arrested him in 2010.
+The transgressions, and Kenyan authorities, eventually caught-up with Kimaru.
+He was arrested in 2010.

-When 60 Minutes first reported on Kimaru last December, he was serving a 14-year prison term for his transgressions.
+When 60 Minutes first reported on Kimaru in December 2020, he was serving a 14-year prison term for his transgressions.